Civil and Environmental Engineering Ph.D.

 All students must meet the Requirements for the Doctor of Philosophy Degree

-Graduate programs in Civil and Environmental Engineering that lead to the master of science and doctor of philosophy degrees are offered.
-The curricular and research programs emphasize engineering related to environmental processes, sustainable transportation systems, geotechnical, geoenvironmental and structural analysis.
+A graduate program in Civil and Environmental Engineering (CEE) that leads to the doctor of philosophy degree is offered.
+The curricular and research programs emphasize engineering related to environmental and hydrological processes, sustainable transportation systems, materials, and geotechnical, geoenvironmental and structural engineering.

 Graduate students of CEE can concurrently pursue certificates of graduate education in sustainable transportation systems, complex systems, and ecological economics.